-Also of interest is the ab-initio design of materials with tailored combinations of physical characteristics, such as thermal and transport properties, chemical reactivity, mechanical strength, optical or electromagnetic responses, etc. Dynamic behavior can be integrated in this ab-initio design process for far-from-equilibrium effects, extreme non-linearities, and/or ultra-fast control.
-Structural and physico-chemical dynamics can also lead to new capabilities in materials that can rapidly adapt to external stimuli, demonstrate geometric and topological transformations, or control phase change, towards radically new concepts of operation and platform designs, and means of survivability under extreme environmental conditions.
+The DoD is consistently aiming to discover and exploit new materials that enable transformative functionalities and/or performance under extreme environmental or operational conditions.
+The discovery and ab-initio design of materials with tailored combinations of physical characteristics, such as thermal and transport properties, chemical reactivity, mechanical strength, optical or electromagnetic responses, etc., is advancing at a rapid pace, often supported by advances in Machine Learning (ML) tools.
+Dynamic behavior can be integrated in this ab-initio design process for far-from-equilibrium effects, extreme non-linearities, and/or ultra-fast control.
+Structural and physico-chemical dynamics can also lead to new capabilities in materials that can rapidly adapt to external stimuli, demonstrate geometric and topological transformations, or control phase change, towards radically new concepts of operation and platform designs, and means of survivability under these extreme conditions that are often found in DoD applications.
+This topic is concerned with the following question: what are the fundamental challenges to the optimization and inverse design problems in material science?
+New diagnostic methods, computational approaches, and theory may be needed to obtain a deeper understanding of the physics of materials at multiple scales of length and time, and within a high-dimensional parameter space.

-A comprehensive approach and unifying theory to formulate predictive design would replace accidental discovery.
-These desired outcomes present challenges, but also opportunities for exploration.
-For example, can self-assembly be programmed into the material design parameters?
-Can biological and bio-chemical processes be leveraged to build the material across multiple structural length scales?
-Evolution has produced bio-materials and organisms with exceptional properties; a natural question then becomes whether a similar process can be used in the material design process, accelerated a billion-fold, and even embedded into the material itself for environmental adaptation (e.g., evolutionary by design).
-Bio-mimetism in its extreme form may have the potential to generate new approaches to the design of materials as well as complex structures, realizing artificial systems indistinguishable or superior to natural ones.
-Are there fundamental challenges to the optimization and inverse design problems?
-New diagnostic methods, computational approaches, and theory, may be needed to obtain a deeper understanding of the physics of materials at multiple scales of length and time, and within a high-dimensional parameter space.
 These time scales may extend well beyond the predicted operating lifetime, and involve degradation, aging, and disposition in a sensitive environment.
-Novel conceptual approaches to manufacturing are also much needed to build at scale and implement these novel capabilities at a very fundamental level, embedding the properties, dynamics, and information within the material, for producing artificial structures of unimaginable complexity and performance.
+The material design can build upon combinations of bulk, surface, and structural properties, as well as physical interactions between atomic, electronic, photonic, chemical, and other degrees of freedom.